Barra Mansa, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be sure to choose the correct kind.
-The majority of adapters on sale are just plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and N. Be sure to choose the right kind.
+Most adapters available are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 May